Bartek7630/Global-Electronics-Retailer/README.md

 # Global-Electronics-Retailer

-I created four queries to thoroughly examine it and present my findings.
+I created four queries in MySQL to thoroughly examine it and present my findings.
 A lot of information came out of it, as I wanted the analysis to be truly detailed.

 Query 1: